-- you’re not putting your life at risk by staying near the fire
+- are not putting your life at risk by staying near the fire

-- you know your extinguisher is suitable for putting out the type of fire you’re facing.
+- know your extinguisher is suitable for putting out the type of fire you’re facing.

-Once you’ve used your extinguisher, call 000 so firefighters can investigate.
-For example, the fire could have travelled up the fan area and into the ceiling without you realising.
+Once you’ve used your extinguisher, call 000 and ask for the fire service so firefighters can investigate.
+For example, the fire could have travelled into the ceiling without you realising.